fotisk07/RoboticsSpecialization-UPenn/README.md

 This repo contains the solutions from all the major programming assignements in this Coursera Course.
 1. Aerial Robotics concerns developping a 3d PD controller and a trajectory generator for a `quadcopter`.
-2. Computational Motion planning deals with Path Planning using `Djikstras and A* Algoritmh`, using Djikstras to navigate a `3 degrees of freedom arm ` avoiding obstacles, and implementing `gradient descend` for finding optimal path(2d Space)
+2. Computational Motion planning deals with Path Planning using `Djikstras and A* Algoritmh`, using Djikstras to navigate a `3 degrees of freedom arm ` avoiding obstacles, and implementing `gradient descend` for finding optimal path(2d Space).
 3.Perception contains the implementation of Dolly Zoom, image projection and a basic `AR`.
 4. Estimation and Learning entails `Color Learning and Target detection`, `Kalman Filtering`, `Occupancy Grid Mapping` and `Particle Filter Based Localisation`.
 5. The Capstone Project is the impementation of a `Mobile Inverted Pendulum`.